The Australian Bush is a very special place. It is a place that cries out to be seen, a place to be enjoyed, respected and preserved.

-There are 294 articles altogether in the new Dingo Gap site.
-Of these, 58 are new articles, the first of many.
+There are 296 articles altogether in the new Dingo Gap site.
+Of these, 60 are new articles with many more to come.

 The old Dingo Gap site will continue to function until I have migrated the remaining 213 articles to the new site.